[00:22] <minddog>

 [00:50] <minddog> i'm a very XML kinda guy

-[00:50] [Neovanglist] users need to be able to "see" their dependancy tree
+[00:50] [Neovanglist] users need to be able to "see"

 [00:50] <minddog> yup